Skip to main content

 Couscous

-(Contains: Cereals containing gluten May contain: Soya)
+(Contains: Cereals containing gluten, Wheat May contain traces of: Soya)

 15 grams